 However, this wall anchor system requires access to the earth outside of the foundation.
 Sometimes, property line issues eliminate this as an option.

-When outside access is impossible, ask our certified foundation specialists to explain the advantages of the PowerBrace™ System.
+When outside access is impossible, ask our authorized foundation specialists to explain the advantages of the PowerBrace™ System.

 Our experts will be able to examine your foundation and determine if this repair strategy is the best fit for your structural issues.